kylebebak/questionnaire/README.md

 ## Validating and Transforming Answers
-__questionnaire__ makes validating and transforming answers a cinch.
+__questionnaire__ makes it easy to validate and transform answers.
 For validation, you chain a call to `validate` onto a question and pass a validation function.
 When the user answers, the validation function receives one argument (the answer).

 If there's anything wrong with the answer, the function __should return a string explaining what's wrong__.
 The explanation is shown to the user when he submits an invalid answer.
 If there's nothing wrong with the answer, the function shouldn't return anything.

-_Transforming_ answers is very similar.
+__Transforming__ answers is very similar.
 Chain a call to `transform` onto a question and pass a transform function.
 This function receives the answer as an argument.
 It should do something with it and return a transformed answer.
 The transformed answer is the one that will actually be saved in the questionnaire.
 See how you can use __questionnaire__ to help your users sign up for junk mail.

 ~~~py
 from questionnaire import Questionnaire